 First thing’s first, it’s important that we take a moment to define some terms.
 Hyper is shorthand for hyperactivity.
 Excess energy may be normal for the age and breed of a dog, but some dogs overactivity can be due to abnormal conditions such as anxiety or hyperkinesis.

 Famed animal behaviorist Karen Overall writes in her book Clinical Behavioral Medicine for Small Animals that actual clinical hyperactivity, sometimes referred to as hyperkinesis, is fairly rare.
-Your dog may be suffering from hyperkinesis if you and see all of the following symptoms:
+Your dog may be suffering from hyperkinesis if you see all of the following symptoms:

 - Frenetic activity